ionathanch/scraps/README.md

 * CwF.agda, CwFModel.agda: A definition of a category with families in Agda, complete with equalities that must be satisfied, and a model using induction--recursion to define type encodings.
 * Universes.lagda.md: Various ways to model a universe hierarchy.
+* StraTT.agda: A model of the universes of stratified type theory with explicit universe levels.
+  The actual structures for the types are excluded because working with accessibility predicates is too messy.

 ## Miscellaneous Proofs